elmtree-askmo/cloudcannon-app/content/learn/psychology/how-is-experienced-wellbeing-measured-using-the-day-reconstruction-method.md

 url: /learn/psychology/questions/how-is-experienced-wellbeing-measured-using-the-day-reconstruction-method
 score: -1.0
 related_article1:
-    id: 168878
+    id: 168892
+    title: >-
-    title: What is the narrative fallacy and how does it affect our understanding of past events?
+        What is the difference between life satisfaction and happiness in the context of well-being?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-narrative-fallacy-and-how-does-it-affect-our-understanding-of-past-events
+    url: /learn/psychology/questions/what-is-the-difference-between-life-satisfaction-and-happiness-in-the-context-of-wellbeing
 related_article2:
-    id: 168885
+    id: 168895
-    title: What role does overconfidence play in financial forecasting?
+    title: >-
+        Explain the concept of rational addiction and its implications for cognitive repairs.
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-overconfidence-play-in-financial-forecasting
+    url: /learn/psychology/questions/explain-the-concept-of-rational-addiction-and-its-implications-for-cognitive-repairs
 related_article3:
-    id: 168888
+    id: 168883
+    title: >-
-    title: What is the disposition effect and how does it affect investment decisions?
+        What is the planning fallacy and how does it affect project forecasts?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-disposition-effect-and-how-does-it-affect-investment-decisions
+    url: /learn/psychology/questions/what-is-the-planning-fallacy-and-how-does-it-affect-project-forecasts
 related_article4:
-    id: 168887
+    id: 168894
-    title: How do sunk costs influence decision-making in terms of attendance and financial decisions?
+    title: >-
+        What is the availability heuristic and how does it affect decision-making?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-sunk-costs-influence-decisionmaking-in-terms-of-attendance-and-financial-decisions
+    url: /learn/psychology/questions/what-is-the-availability-heuristic-and-how-does-it-affect-decisionmaking
 related_article5:
-    id: 168887
+    id: 168888
-    title: How do sunk costs influence decision-making in terms of attendance and financial decisions?
+    title: >-
+        What is the disposition effect and how does it affect investment decisions?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-sunk-costs-influence-decisionmaking-in-terms-of-attendance-and-financial-decisions
+    url: /learn/psychology/questions/what-is-the-disposition-effect-and-how-does-it-affect-investment-decisions
 ---

 &nbsp;